AgregoreWeb/website/docs/tutorials/ipfs-gallery/index.md

 We could do things more efficiently, but by handling images one by one we can use our existing layout code!

 Now we can add our own images to the gallery, but they are added after all the stock images.
 Let's remove all the stock images when we upload our own images.
-To do so, we're going to add a CSS class called stock to the markup for all the rows of stock images:
+To do so, we're going to add a CSS class called stock to the markup for all the rows of stock images.
+Replace the markup for the images in 'index.html' with the following:

 ```html
       <div class="row stock">